Chart Color Schemes

 Educational outcomes in Two Rocks fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 12.7%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 9.5%, followed by graduate diplomas (1.9%) and postgraduate qualifications (1.3%).
-Trade and technical skills are prevalent, with 48.2% of residents aged 15+ holding vocational credentials - advanced diplomas (12.0%) and certificates (36.2%).
+The area's university qualification rate is 12.7%, significantly lower than Australia's average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 9.5%, followed by graduate diplomas (1.9%) and postgraduate qualifications (1.3%).
+Trade and technical skills are prevalent, with 48.2% of residents aged 15 and above holding vocational credentials – advanced diplomas (12.0%) and certificates (36.2%).

 Frequently Asked Questions - Education